Gender & Science Resource Center

 We are committed to promoting a diverse workforce and we strive to create a work environment that respects individuals and their contributions, and fosters innovation.
 Read more here.

-- March 31: Gender in the Global Research Landscape report launch event in Washington, DC – Download presentations by: Rita Colwell, Londa Schiebinger, Holly J. Falk-Krzesinski, Cassidy Sugimoto , Julio Raffo, Kjersten Bunker Whittington
+- March 31, 2017: Report launch symposium in Washington, DC – download event summary article; presentations by: Rita Colwell, Londa Schiebinger, Holly J. Falk-Krzesinski, Cassidy Sugimoto , Julio Raffo, Kjersten Bunker Whittington

-- May 12: Gender in the Global Research Landscape, report launch event Belgium, Brussels – Download the keynote address of Carlos Moedas, Commissioner for Research, Science and Innovation, European Commission.
+- May 12, 2017: Report launch symposium in Brussels – download keynote address of Carlos Moedas, Commissioner for Research, Science and Innovation, European Commission and event summary article.

-- May 25-26: Elsevier colleagues presenting at Gender Summit 10 Asia-Pacific, Tokyo – View the Japan-focused infographic in English and in Japanese.
+- May 25-26, 2017: Elsevier colleagues presenting at Gender Summit 10 Asia-Pacific, Tokyo – download Japan-focused infographic (versions available: English and Japanese) and event summary article.

 Related resources and articles